MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 In case you had upgraded your existing storage to a tiered storage, you can migrate your data by using Volume Migration.
 You can use PowerShell or the user interface to migrate data sources.
 [Learn more](https://go.microsoft.com/fwlink/?linkid=861519).

-DPM supports two options to migrate data to new volume:
+DPM supports the following two options to migrate data to a new volume:

 - **Full migration (default)**